tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 The life cycle of a peer is synthesized in the picture below.
 The circles represent _states_ of a peer and the rectangles represent _transitions_.
-All transitions are performed by the `Router`, by invoking methods with corresponding names.
+All transitions are performed by the `Router`, by invoking methods of the peer manager with corresponding names.
 Green arrows represent normal transitions, while red arrows represent alternative transitions taken in case of errors.